Troubleshooting

 404 On Multi-Page Appsβ

-Similar to above, if you get a 404 error when visiting a page directly on multi-page apps, then this can be fixed under appConfig, by setting routingMode to hash.
-Then rebuilding, and refreshing the page.
+Similar to above, if you get a 404 error when visiting a page directly on multi-page apps, then this can be fixed by rebuilding Dashy with the VUE_APP_ROUTING_MODE=hash build-time environment variable set, then refreshing the page.

 Yarn Errorβ